Surgical Procedures: Surgery and Staging for Colon Cancer

 • Shower instead of taking a bath.
 Do not tub bathe until your provider tells you that you can.

-Call your healthcare team if you have:
+Call your healthcare team if:

 What will I need at home?